nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 in order for `FindCommand` to handle different fields appropriately and consequently test each pet differently for a match in the specified field.

-`FindCommand` then updates the address book using one of the three classes (`Predicates`).
+`FindCommand` then updates WoofAreYou using one of the three classes (`Predicates`).
 Each class has a different way of testing `Pet`.
 If user filters by date, test will go through attendance of pet and determines if pet is present on the specified date (entered as `filterWord` by user).
 If user filters by owner name, test will go through owner name of pet and finds a partial/ full match with `filterWord` provided.
-Similarly, if user filters by tags, test will go through tags of pet and find match with `filterWord` provided.
+Similarly, if user filters by tag, test will go through the tag of the pets and find a match using the `filterWord` provided.

-The following sequence diagram shows how the filter operation works when `filter byTags/ beagle` is called:
+The following sequence diagram shows how the filter operation works when `filter byTag/ beagle` is called:

 ![FilterSequenceDiagram](images/FilterSequenceDiagram.png)